ibivibiv/lm-finetuning/Markdown/RESEARCH.md

         -   giant datasets are more varied
     -   will need to use tfrecords or on the fly tokenization for giant datasets
         -   full dataset can't fit in memory
+-   train tokenizer
+    -   will use default byte level bpe tokenizer
+    -   must have a config.json file in same directory as new tokenizer

 ### Won't do